 Heard about YouTrip from your friends but not sure what it does?
-Well, here’s a simple five-minute guide that will tell you everything you need to know about YouTrip.
+Well, here’s a simple 5-minute guide that will tell you everything you need to know about YouTrip.

 YouTrip acts like a wallet/debit card that lets you manage multiple currencies in a single app.
 The currencies that are currently on the YouTrip app are:

-To sign up and set up your YouTrip account is very simple.
+Signing up and setting up your YouTrip account is but a simple 4-step process.

 Step 1: Sign up online.
 Use promo code SINGSAVER5 to receive $5 once you’ve created an account!